zhou-waner/group6-cs411/README.md

 ## Group 6

-You can use the [editor on GitHub](https://github.com/zhou-waner/group6-cs411/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+#-- using APIs to help better use Spotify

+our APIs are from [Web API Libraries](https://developer.spotify.com/documentation/web-api/libraries/#libraries)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.